David Jones says Woolworths takeover clears foreign investment hurdle

-Woolworths WHLH.J, which has no relation to Australian supermarket chain Woolworths Ltd (WOW.AX), offered to buy up-market retailer David Jones a month ago for $2 billion after trumping a bid from Myer Holdings Ltd (MYR.AX).
+Woolworths, which has no relation to Australian supermarket chain Woolworths Ltd, offered to buy up-market retailer David Jones a month ago for $2 billion after trumping a bid from Myer Holdings Ltd.

 David Jones said in a statement that Australia's Foreign Investment Review Board had no objection to the takeover proposal.
 The FIRB does not issue public statements on its decisions.